KathrynBrusewitz/Cortex-Api/README.md

 ## Run Server

 Use nodemon to have the server restart on file changes.
-Install by running `npm install -g nodemon`.
+Install globally by running `npm install -g nodemon`.
 Then start up the Node server by running `npm start`.

 ## Dev Tools